If you read anything in this entire guide, read this section about things you MUST do.

 But wait, you say, I run a great email program.
 My email content is a work of art.
 This doesn’t matter to me.

 I hate to break it to you, but your content isn’t everything.
 The definition of spam has changed over time, and just because you aren’t advertising life insurance, delivery prescription meds, or a long lost wealthy relative doesn’t mean you’ll stay out of the spam folder.
 In fact, in the past year you’ve probably heard a lot more about deliverability.
-Since 2018, we’ve seen email providers (like Gmail, Yahoo, iCloud, Hotmail, etc.) become even stricter about what gets sorted into the spam folder.
+Since 2018, we’ve seen email providers (like Gmail, Yahoo, iCloud, Hotmail, etc.) become stricter about what gets sorted into the spam folder.
+And since 2022, that's gotten even stricter.

 In the past, spam used to be defined by the question, “Is this email unrequested?”
 Now spam is defined by “Is this email likely to be engaged with?”
 With engagement now the priority, it’s more important than ever to prioritize deliverability.